San Antonio Fashion Merchandising Schools

 |Retention Rate (2016-2017)||78% for full time students; 56% for part-time students*||76% for full time students; 45% for part-time students*|

 |Graduation Rate (for students who began their studies Fall 2011)||54%*||53%*|

 Texas State University - San Marcos

 Fashion merchandising students at Texas State University - San Marcos prepare for their careers through travel study programs, field trips, internships and computer assignments.
 The program is offered through the School of Family and Consumer Sciences.

 Bachelor of Science in Family and Consumer Science, Fashion Merchandising Major

-Before entering the fashion merchandising program, students must complete courses in math, communications and introductory fashion merchandising and earn a grade point average (GPA) of at least 2.25.
-The fashion merchandising degree is a 120-credit hour program that requires courses in textiles, promotional strategies, buying, fashion history and merchandising administration.
-Students must take a course in advertising or public relations.
+The fashion merchandising degree is a 120- to 121-credit hour program that requires courses in textiles, promotional strategies, buying, fashion history and merchandising administration.
+Students must take a course in public relations, finance or consumer law.

 University of the Incarnate Word